 A percentage of the retail profit from each sale will be donated to the Talyllyn Railway for the future overhaul of Dolgoch, a higher percentage if the model is bought direct from Accucraft UK Ltd. We would like to acknowledge the help we have received from Talyllyn Railway members in preparing the drawings for this model.

 The model is built to a scale of 16mm:1′ (1:19 scale) and follows our standard design brief being internally gas-fired with a centre flue boiler.
 The model will not be gauge adjustable but will be available in either 32mm (‘O’ gauge) or 45mm (‘1′ gauge) and will not have insulated wheels.
 The axles run in bronze bearings and all the rods and valve gear (piston reverse) will be manufactured from stainless steel.
 The cab roof flips up and over sideways to give access to the gas and water, the lubricator filler is in one of the bunkers.
 The copper boiler is fitted with a gauge glass (with blow down) and the displacement lubricator has an under-floor drain valve.
 The model is built from stainless steel and brass.
-Although fitted with TR buffers and couplings the model will be supplied with a pair of adapters for our Z1/Z2 chopper couplings for those who wish to use them.The model will be available in TR green, ‘Atlas Foundry’ green or Crimson Lake.
-UK RRP £1550.00, due for delivery Q2/Q3 2019 – Versions available:
+Removing the diamond plate and coupling hook will allow the fitting of Z1/Z2 chopper couplings for those who wish to use them.The model will be available in TR green, ‘Atlas Foundry’ green or Crimson Lake.

-You can download the instructions for this loco here.
+You can download the instructions for this loco INSTRUCTS DOLGOCH.

 Note: I.P.Engineering make a range of laser cut kits for Talyllyn Railway rolling stock.